developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ## Overview

-The purpose of this guide is to enable EMM solution providers to enable their products to support OemConfig, a Google-recommended solution developed by Zebra that configures Zebra devices using Android Managed Configurations when no Android Enterprise API is available.
+This guide is intended to enable EMM solution providers to enable their products to support OemConfig, a Google-recommended solution developed by Zebra that configures Zebra devices using Android Managed Configurations when no Android Enterprise API is available.

 **End-to-end process for using OemConfig**: